-Last week, after I left the office, I walked down the block to the corner Esso station, where I bought another sheet of STO bus tickets.
+A couple of years ago, after I left the office at the end of a long day at work, I walked down the block to the corner Esso station, where I bought another sheet of STO bus tickets.
 I was completely out, and without tickets I couldn't get home.
 And it had been a long dayI wanted to get home as quickly as possible.

 The lineup at the counter in the station was unusually long.
 An elderly lady was buying lottery tickets and decided that she'd strike up a conversation with the clerk, despite the people lined up behind her.
 I grew nervous, fearful that I would miss the bus.
 Depending on when it came, and how quickly I could purchase my tickets, I could either catch the bus when it pulled up in front of the Esso or sprint to where I usually catch it, near my office, while it cut through the subdivision behind us.

 While I stood in line, I noticed a man looking at me.
 He was a couple of years younger than me and was dressed in a white t-shirt and khaki shorts.
 I felt a little uncomfortable being stared at, but I could easily ignore him.
 There were magazine and newspaper covers that I could read from where I stood.
 But then he spoke.